SherG/s2/blog/see-think-do-model.md

 <details>
  <summary>"Facebook ads don't work!"</summary><br/>

 <p>A sole proprietor ran a single Facebook ad for $50 to sell something that costs over $2,000.
-But no one bites on the ad.
+No one bites on the ad.
 The business owner concludes “Facebook ads don’t work!” </p>

 <p>Why didn’t anyone bite on the ad? </p>